Views

 How to Use It

 Use this as a primary instructional tool during your unit on the universe.
 It works best after an introductory lecture on nebulae but before a summative assessment on the H-R diagram.
 For formative assessment, observe student discussions during the analysis of Model 2 to see if they grasp why larger stars burn through fuel faster.
-Completion takes about 50 minutes.
+Expected completion time ranges from 45 to 60 minutes depending on reading levels.

 Who It's For